sunilmore690/restex/README.md

 # restex

-**Note**: For now I support only mongoose, very soon I'll come with sequelizejs
+**Note To**: For now I support only mongoose, very soon I'll come with sequelizejs

 Simple and minimalist API framework based on top of Expressjs with support mongoose & sequelizejs